Yoav666s/dnd-wiki/collections/_monsters/nornfeld/mout.md

 xp: 50
 proficiency_bonus: "+2"
 actions: |
   **Psychic Burst.** Melee or Ranged Attack: +4 to hit, reach 5 ft. or range 120 ft., one target.
 Hit: 4 (1d8) psychic damage.
-If the mout rolls an 8 on the first d8, it can roll another d8.
+If the mout rolls an 8 on a d8, it can roll another d8, up to a total of 2d8.

   **Invisibility.** The mout magically turns invisible until it attacks or casts a spell, or until its concentration ends (as if concentrating on a spell).
 Any equipment the mout wears or carries is invisible with it.
 bonus_actions: |